By Stephen Callender

-The process of checking out at retail relatively the same.
+The process of checking out at retail is relatively the same.
 Get your stuff scanned.
 Pay for it.
 Leave.

 So why do so many online retailers mess with the basics?

-If you really want to get your money’s worth with your ecommerce store, build an experience your customers will love—but leave the checkout process alone.
+If you want to get your money’s worth with your ecommerce store, build an experience your customers will love—but leave the checkout process alone.

 They’ve got a cart full of goodies and they can’t wait to get them.

 So how do you stay out of their way?
 As far as we’re concerned at Foster Commerce, it's as simple as not reinventing the checkout flow.

 Spending money here is just a waste.

 Because the checkout process we provide is already fully optimized and tested.